maximveksler/awesome-wwdc/README.md

 Keynote is the opening highlight of the conference.
 Usually a line begins to form starting at 6am to get good seats.
 If you prefer the chillback apporach, arrive at 8:30, to amend the popularity there is a second stadium with live video.
 AltConf has a [standstanding-room](http://www.joecieplinski.com/blog/2015/03/30/release-notes-joins-forces-with-altconf/) live stream as well.

  - Come early if you want to get good seats close to the stage.
    - Bring a chair with you to sit through the line.
-Make it foldble for extra "the guards won't throw it away" points.
+Make it foldable for extra "the guards won't throw it away" points.
    - Waiting the line is an adventure and you should treat it as such, you will meet amazing people and optionally form life lasting friendships.
    - Come in a group.
 Makes taking coffee trips much easier.
  - Wi-Fi usually dies during the keynote due to high demand, no work arounds.
 Be prepared.